 - When you find it, copy everything next to the PackageFullName line by selecting the entire text and using the Ctrl + C key combination.

-- Use the following command in order to uninstall Kodi from your PC.
+- Use the following command to uninstall Kodi from your PC.
 Replace the bolded PackageFullName with the actual name you just copied and click Enter.

 Remove-AppxPackage -package PackageFullName